b21quocbao/hl-assignment/frontend/README.md

 ## Technical Note
 App will use cookie to track if a user has voted for a joke.
-It is okay if the user clears his cookie and votes again.
+It is okay if the user clears his 'cookie' and votes again.

 ## Rules
 Coder will be given a project to code and the code will be the basis of evaluation.
 Coder is expected to follow the rules below: